MiloAillo/Lean-TailwindCSS/README.md

+## Learn-Tailwind
+The place for me to learn Tailwind along with React typescript.

+Note: I've decided to take a break from learning TailwindCSS.
+I found it too difficult to setup and use it along with react.
+I'm not totally quitting TailwindCSS but at this point of time, i'm not gonna continue this repository and making future projects with tailwindCSS.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.